petpartnersllc/tds_ecto/README.md

 <IP OF SQL SERVER>	mssql.local

 Additionally SQL authentication needs to be used for connecting and testing.
-Add the user `test_user` with access to the database `test_db`.
-See one of the test files for the connection information and port number.
+Add the user `mssql` with access to the database `ecto_test`.
+Refer to `test/storage_test.exs` and `test/test_helper.exs` for the connection information and port number.

 ## License